seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_slides.md

 ==  !
 [start=6]
-6. We then need to assign this node color to their labels:
+f.
+We then need to assign this node color to their labels:

 [.stretch]
 image::Coloring-nodes---second-step.png[align="center", title="Coloring nodes - second step"]